anthonyaxenov/anthonyaxenov/README.md

 ## Projects

-You can find some of my old pet-projects and actual ones in my gh-profile and in my [self-hosted gitea](http://git.anthonyaxenov.ru/explore/repos).
+You can find some of my old pet-projects and actual ones in my gh-profile and in my [own gitea](http://git.anthonyaxenov.ru/explore/repos).
 Projects listed below are actual and working (at least for now):
 * 🇷🇺 [blog.anthonyaxenov.ru](https://blog.anthonyaxenov.ru)
 * 🇷🇺 [@axenov_blog](https://t.me/axenov_blog)